SomeoneUnknownForReal/SomeoneUnknownForReal/README.md

-- 👋 Hi, I’m @SomeoneUnknownForReal
-- 👀 I’m interested in programing stuff lol
-- 🌱 I’m currently learning how do I make my own fnf engine by modding psych engine source code
+Hi, I'm a typical human being.
+I am still learning how to code and use this thing

 <!---
 SomeoneUnknownForReal/SomeoneUnknownForReal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.